cmu-phil/Spectral/README.md

 Formalization project of the CMU HoTT group to formalize the Serre spectral sequence.

 *Update July 16*: The construction of the Serre spectral sequence has been completed.
-The result is `serre_convergence` in `homotopy.serre`.
+The result is `serre_convergence` in `cohomology.serre`.
 The main algebra part is in `algebra.spectral_sequence`.

 This repository also contains the contents of the MRC group on formalizing homology in Lean.